When it comes to our day-to-day banking, many of us overlook how important it is to have a current account that suits our needs.

 Santander 123 Current Account

-This account comes with a £5 monthly fee, but also very generous cashback on household and utility bills.
+This account comes with a £1 monthly fee, but also very generous cashback of up to 3% on household and utility bills.

 Best current account switching bonus